meenulekha/tp/docs/DeveloperGuide.md

 <br>

-**Use case: Group A Participant**
+**Use case: Group A Participant or Staff**

 **MSS**

-1. User requests to group a specific participant to a specific group.
+1. User requests to group a specific participant or staff to a specific group.
-2. User provides valid information: participant's ID and group number.
+2. User provides valid information: participant/staff's ID and group number.
-3. System groups the participant into the group number.
+3. System groups the participant/staff into the group number.
 4. System displays a success message.

    Use case ends.